open-mmlab/mmyolo/README.md

   - [How to](docs/en/advanced_guides/how_to.md)
   - [Plugins](docs/en/advanced_guides/plugins.md)

-## 📊Overview of Benchmark and Model Zoo
+## 📊 Overview of Benchmark and Model Zoo

 Results and models are available in the [model zoo](docs/en/model_zoo.md).